semvdn/The-Birds-and-The-Bees/Documentation/Appearance.md

 1. The bird's geometry is defined as a series of closed polygons (e.g., `head_crest`, `wing_bottom`).
 2. Each polygon is drawn using the vertices from the bird's genetic shape data.
 3. The polygon is filled with the corresponding color from the bird's genetic color palette.
-4. The entire composite shape is then scaled and rotated to match the bird's velocity, making it face its direction of travel.
+4. The entire composite shape is then scaled and rotated, making the bird face its direction of travel.

 This system allows for a rich and visually diverse population of birds, where every individual can be subtly or dramatically unique.